 The appropriate format for reporting research findings differs according to the study's research design.
 Each paradigm, and accordingly, each research design, follows a specific format for the findings (qualitative research findings, quantitative research findings, and mixed methods findings).
-Consult the ulearn site for DBA Dissertation Courses (RSCH9+ > Chapter 4: Findings) for further resources.
+Consult ulearn (Dissertation Essentials Resources) for DBA Dissertation Courses (RSCH9+ > Chapter 4: Findings) for further resources.

-Place detailed results, such as extensive data tables, at the end of the section or in an appendix, particularly if the volume of this information interrupts the flow of the text.
-For mixed methods studies, a connected findings table must be included in Chapter IV, to support the findings that were connected or integrated in the study.
+Results may be presented in tables within Chapter IV, however more detailed results, such as extensive data tables, should be placed at the end of the section or in an appendix, particularly if the volume of this information interrupts the flow of the text.